Our Team

 visiting research fellow

-Ahmet is a behavioral psychologist who is currently investigating the behavioral mechanisms of rapport building aspect of investigating interviews.
-He competed his MADS degree at Brock University and doctoral degree in psychology at Ankara Yıldırım Beyazıt University.
-He is an assistant professor in the Department of Forensic Psychology at Turkish National Police Academy (University).
+Ahmet is a professor in the Criminal Justice Program at Humber Polytechnic.
 He has drafted and delivered many in-service training programs in line with the broader topics of behavioral psychology for national and international law enforcement agencies, including Turkish National Police Service, CEPOL, INTERPA, CEPOL, and the UN.
-He has taken part in Türkiye-EU Counter Terrorism Projects as an expert for over six years.
+He has also served as an expert consultant for over six years.
 As a former police officer, Ahmet is a strong advocate of the integration of behavioral research findings in the refinement of soft skills in policing.
 He has published research articles, book chapters and presented at many international conferences.
-His research interest include organizational behaviour management, leadership in value based policing from an operant perspective.
-And he is currently exploring the use of virtual reality in enhancing the effectiveness of investigative interview training.
+His research interest includes organizational behaviour management, leadership in value-based policing from an operant perspective.
+Currently, he is exploring the use of virtual reality in enhancing the effectiveness of investigative interview training.

 MA Students